joebritt/usb2cmi_lightpen/README.md

 - Unplug the thumbdrive, plug in a mouse, and you should see the mouse status LED stop flashing and go to solid ON.
 - If you connect the unit to the CMI and power on the CMI, you should see the video status LED stop flashing and go solid ON, and the cursor appear on the CMI video output.

+## Hardware

+The PCB design tool Eagle was used for all PCBs.
+The Eagle .brd files can be easily uploaded to OSHPark (https://oshpark.com/) for fabrication.
+Of course, you can use any board house you like to make them.
+All boards are 2 layer, 6mil minimum trace/space, and 10mil minimum drill.

+The aluminum front panel (for Version 1) and the aluminum rear panel (for Version 2) were designed using Front Panel Designer and fabricated using Front Panel Express.
+Eagle was used as a crude 2D mechanical CAD for the Version 2 rear panel and the Version 2 mounting wings.
+Board files and generated PDFs and XPS files for these are included.
+The XPS files were used to drive a laser cutter to make prototypes of the rear panel and to make the actual mounting wings.

+## Cabling

+### Version 1

+The 5-pin XLR cable from the CMI to the monitor ("VDU" in Fairlight parlance) connects to the box.
+This cable carries a monochrome composite video signal with PAL timing from the CMI and 2 TTL level signals from the lightpen to the CMI.

+These 3 signals are carried over 3x 75 ohm coax cables bundled together and sheathed similar to an analog RGB video cable.
+The pinout for this cable is not straight-through, please see the details in the monitor_cable folder.

+Using two of these 5-pin XLR cables, the box is connected between the CMI and VDU.
+Of course, the box can be used without the VDU, in which case only one 5-pin XLR cable is needed.

+### Version 2

+Version 2 doesn't need the external 5-pin XLR cabling, but does need several smaller internal cables:

+- 26-way ribbon cable with a female IDC connector at each end, taps power from CMI front panel
+- 1x (CMI IIX) or 2 (CMI I or II) 10-way ribbon cable with a female IDC connector at each end for video & LP signals
+- 1x USB Type A to Type B bulkead connector extension, routes USB connection on board to rear panel
+- 1x RCA male/male extension, routes video from RCA jack on board to rear panel RCA jack
+- 1x RCA female/female bulkhead connector, pass video from internal extension cable to external jack

+## Mounting Hardware

+### Version 1

+The plastic box that was used for Version 1 is off-the-shelf from Radio Shack.
+It appears that they still carry this box: https://www.radioshack.com/products/radioshack-project-enclosure-6x3x2?variant=20332261445

+The aluminum front panel is designed to replace the blank aluminum panel that comes with the box.

+The PCB attaches to the aluminum front panel with the 4 XLR connector screws and floats inside the box.

+### Version 2

+The 2 laser-cut plastic wings attach to the PCB with 4x M3 screws, nuts, and lockwashers.
+There are 2 versions of the wings -- I thought the originals were a little too long, so I made a version 1cm shorter.
+Both work fine, but the longer ones may cause the internal USB connector to rub against the inside of the front panel door.

+For the rear panel, countersunk holes are provided in the aluminum panel to accept the screws originally used to hold the Fairlight factory-provided blank cover panel.
+Remove the blank panel, use the screws and nuts to affix the new aluminum video/USB jack panel.

+The bulkhead female/female RCA connector has 1 large nut which should be on the inside face of the panel.
+The bulkhead USB connector has 2 M3 screws that hold it in place.

 # Basic Idea

 When in use, the interface generates lightpen emulation signals that make the CMI video hardware